Fsu0413/QtCompile/content/Miscellaneous/Current build status.en.md

 ## Qt Build Table

 **Note: Since Qt 6 dropped support for 32-bit Windows for Qt 6, our Qt 6 builds will no longer run for 32-bit Windows either.**
-**If there is need of static builds for non-LTS release, please contect me directly for commerical customization.**
+**If there is need of static builds for non-LTS release, please contact me directly for commercial customization.**

 {{% QtTable %}}